 If you are going to be toggling the visibility of the image, then this is not a big problem, it may even be better if it is already loaded.
 But if you are not planning to show the images, or the chances of showing them are really low, then this situation is actually a problem.

 2. Use your images or at least the ones that you intend to hide, as background images.
 Background images don’t get loaded if the element is hidden.

 Images get requested by the browsers even if they have the

 In order to prevent this you can implement the first solution mentioned.
 But if you are going to be toggling the visibility of the image too much, adding and removing the image from the HTML can be an unnecessary cost of performance that you can avoid by using css display none property.

 Using the solution 2 is way better since you can just use CSS without having to manipulate the DOM.

-If you have any question about how to manage your images when you want to hide them and avoid requesting them, don’t hasitate to contact us.
+If you have any question about how to manage your images don’t hesitate to contact us.

 Hope you enjoyed the post.
-We read all your comments and feedbback!
+We read all your comments and feedback!